 Ostrich Fern Care

 Each specimen has a short rhizome but produces long stolons.
-Once established, ostrich ferns spread rapidly, and while not on the invasive plants' list, these can be considered invasive as they will overtake an area fairly quickly.
+Once established, ostrich ferns spread rapidly, and while not on the invasive plants' list, they can be considered invasive as they will overtake an area fairly quickly.

 Propagating Ostrich Ferns